 Lately, there have been a number of projects in New Zealand that investigated the process of maintenance decision making on a project level.
 It will always be difficult to align a programme that is developed on the basis of reactive worst first drivers with a programme that is optimizing treatments over a full life cycle.

-Prioritisation is necessary when the optimised work programme exceeds budget availability, but if the prioritisation process does not start from an optimised long term programme, there is a risk that the programme management may revert to a worst first strategy which is generally not efficient in whole of life cost terms.
-Also, prioritisation in the absence of an optimised long term programme gives no indication of the scale of any developing backlog.
+Prioritization is necessary when the optimized work programme exceeds budget availability, but if the prioritization process does not start from an optimized long-term programme, there is a risk that the programme management may revert to a worst first strategy which is generally not efficient in the whole of life cost terms.
+Also, prioritization in the absence of an optimized long-term programme gives no indication of the scale of any developing backlog.